yandex-cloud/docs/en/ydb/operations/yc-cli.md

    * `--resource-preset STR`: The configuration of node computing resources.
 Acceptable values are listed in the "Configuration name" column of the [Computing resources](../concepts/index.md#resource-presets) table on the DB details page.

    You can also set additional parameters, including the following key ones:
    * `--public-ip`: A flag indicating that public IP addresses are assigned.
-Without it, you can't connect to the DB you create from the internet.
+Without it, you can't connect to the DB you have created, from the internet.
    * `--fixed-size INT`: The number of cluster nodes, defaults to 1.
 Nodes are allocated in different availability zones, so a configuration of three nodes will be geographically distributed across three availability zones.
    * `--async`: The asynchronous DB creation flag.
 Creating a Dedicated DB may take a long time, up to several minutes.
 You can set this flag so that control is returned as soon as the create DB command is accepted by the cloud.

    **Examples**

    Creating a single-node Dedicated {{ ydb-short-name }} database with the minimum configuration, named `dedb` and accessible from the internet:

    ```bash
    yc ydb database create dedb --dedicated --network-name default \
      --storage type=ssd,groups=1 --resource-preset medium --public-ip
    ```

    Asynchronously creating a three-node Dedicated {{ ydb-short-name }} database with geographic redundancy, 300 GB of storage, and computing nodes with 64 GB RAM each, named `dedb3` and accessible from the internet:

    ```bash
    yc ydb database create dedb3 --dedicated --network-name default \